 Well at least it’s not Newport again

-Bristol Uni has told students who are moving in to Deans Street Works accommodation in St Pauls that they will have to stay in a hotel for a “minimum of four weeks” because the halls aren’t finished yet.
+Bristol Uni has told students who are moving in to Deans Street Works accommodation that they will have to stay in a hotel for a “minimum of four weeks” because their halls aren’t finished yet.

 In an email the university said the developers at Deans Street Works accommodation, due to house 181 students, have “confirmed to us that the building will not be completed for the tenancy start date.
 The developer will provide suitable alternative accommodation this is typically a hotel.”

-The students do not know which hotel, or how long for, but the university have said if “suitable alternative accommodation” is found students will be given a week rent-free before paying the full fee.
+The students do not yet know which hotel they will be staying in, or how long for, but the university have said if “suitable alternative accommodation” is found students will be given a week rent-free before being made to pay the full fee.

 According to the Deans Street Works accommodation page, which still features a mock-up image of the building, rent for the city centre accommodation begins at £175.30 per week for an ensuite room.

 Last year, freshers were re-located to Newport as Bristol University ran out of accommodation spaces.